Carpenter Ants Society and Lifecycle

 What are the Hazards of Carpenter Ants?

-The primary danger is to your home.
+The primary danger is carpenter ant damage to your home.
 Carpenter ants infest damp or damaged wood, voids in walls, and will create trails between insulation and the surface it sits on.

 Do they sting?

-No. Carpenter ants have a mild bite, employed only in self-defense.
+No. They have a mild bite, employed only in self-defense.

 What about diseases?